Arlington man charged in series of Georgetown home invasion rape cases from the late 2000s

 At the time of the sexual assaults, the then-unknown offender had been dubbed the “Georgetown-College Park Cuddler Rapist.”
 The five sexual assaults in D.C. took place between June 26, 2008 and Aug.
 31, 2012.

 “In the media reports at the time, this suspect was labeled as both the ‘College Park Cuddler’ and the ‘Georgetown Cuddler.’
 Over the years, this term has only caused more harm to our victims.
 This man is a predator, and his intent was not to cuddle these women, but instead, his intent was to rape them, and it was only when they would wake up that the assault would end and he would flee,” said Det.
-Alexander Mac Bean, with the sexual assault cold case unit in the Criminal Investigations Division at MPD.
+Alexander Mac Bean, with the sexual assault cold case unit in the Criminal Investigations Division of the Metropolitan Police Department.

 According to authorities, Mercado would break into homes in the late night or predawn hours and assault these women.
-In multiple assaults, the survivors reported being asleep when first assaulted and waking during the act, at which time, the attacker fled.
+Many survivors reported being asleep when they were first assaulted and waking up during the act, at which time the attacker fled.

-Mercado is believed to have acted as a Peeping Tom and stalked his victims, targeting those alone, sleeping or intoxicated, police said.
+Mercado is believed to have stalked his victims, targeting those alone, sleeping or intoxicated, police said.

 The arrest was the result of the Cold Case Sexual Assault Initiative, a joint effort between D.C. police and the U.S. Attorney’s Office to reinvestigate and close previously unsolved sexual assaults.